MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Guillermo Ortiz-Jiménez, Pau de Jorge, Amartya Sanyal, Adel Bibi, Puneet K. Dokania, Pascal Frossard, Gregory Rogéz, Philip H.S.
 Torr.
   - Key Word: Adversarial Robustness; Robust Overfitting.
   - <details><summary>Digest</summary> We find that the interplay between the structure of the data and the dynamics of AT plays a fundamental role in CO.
 Specifically, through active interventions on typical datasets of natural images, we establish a causal link between the structure of the data and the onset of CO in single-step AT methods.
 This new perspective provides important insights into the mechanisms that lead to CO and paves the way towards a better understanding of the general dynamics of robust model construction.

+- Linearity Grafting: Relaxed Neuron Pruning Helps Certifiable Robustness. [[paper]](https://arxiv.org/abs/2206.07839) [[code]](https://github.com/VITA-Group/Linearity-Grafting)
+  - Tianlong Chen, Huan Zhang, Zhenyu Zhang, Shiyu Chang, Sijia Liu, Pin-Yu Chen, Zhangyang Wang. *ICML 2022*
+  - Key Word: Certified Adversarial Robustness; Pruning.
+  - <details><summary>Digest</summary> Certifiable robustness is a highly desirable property for adopting deep neural networks (DNNs) in safety-critical scenarios, but often demands tedious computations to establish.
+The main hurdle lies in the massive amount of non-linearity in large DNNs.
+To trade off the DNN expressiveness (which calls for more non-linearity) and robustness certification scalability (which prefers more linearity), we propose a novel solution to strategically manipulate neurons, by "grafting" appropriate levels of linearity.
+The core of our proposal is to first linearize insignificant ReLU neurons, to eliminate the non-linear components that are both redundant for DNN performance and harmful to its certification.
+We then optimize the associated slopes and intercepts of the replaced linear activations for restoring model performance while maintaining certifiability.
+Hence, typical neuron pruning could be viewed as a special case of grafting a linear function of the fixed zero slopes and intercept, that might overly restrict the network flexibility and sacrifice its performance.

 - Adversarial Vulnerability of Randomized Ensembles. [[paper]](https://arxiv.org/abs/2206.06737) [[code]](https://github.com/hsndbk4/arc)
   - Hassan Dbouk, Naresh R. Shanbhag. *ICML 2022*